huahaiy/talks/conj2018/PITCHME.md

 ### Build a Conversational Agent Platform

-- It is easy to pass Turing Test: has been done in 60s'
+- It is easy to pass Turing Test: been done in 70s'
+  - Parry
 - It is harder to build **useful** conversational agent

 ---